 Welcome to the Healthy Schools webpage!
 Our Vision is "Florida's Children: Healthy, Fit and Ready to Learn."
-Healthy Schools encompasses two curriculum content areas: Health Education and Physical Education and the following projects; Statewide Online Tobacco Prevention Teacher Training; USF Healthy Schools HIV/STD, Teen Pregnancy Prevention and School-based Survey.
+Healthy Schools encompasses two curriculum content areas: Health Education and Physical Education and the following projects; Statewide Online Tobacco Prevention Teacher Training, Teen Pregnancy Prevention and Florida Youth Survey.

 Eight Components of Coordinated School Health

 The CSH approach consists of eight major components:

 - Healthy School Environment

 - Parent and Community Involvement